-Any civil servant detecting a CSA/E case must notify it through sheet based on a model called "Child Abuse Notification Sheet"231, which is available to social services, health, education, police, and most Autonomous Communities.
+Any civil servant detecting a CSA/E case must notify it through a sheet based on a model called the "Child Abuse Notification Sheet"231, which is available to social services, health, education, police, and most Autonomous Communities.
 This will serve to promote inter-institutional coordination, information gathering, and increase efficiency in decision-making232.
 The Child Abuse Notification Sheet is the first official means to register a CSA/E case.
 Please refer to Annex 6 for more information on the Sheet and how to use it, as well as more details on the role of each institution in the reporting, care, and referral of cases.

-In the case of online abuse of children for sexual and pornographic purposes, it is necessary for the investigation to be carried out mainly online, which is why the police work closely with Interpol's ICSE database233, where all the material found is uploaded for analysis, to see if it is unpublished or not, etc. They observatoriodelainfancia.mdsocialesa2030.gob.es/productos/pdf/Hoja notificacion maltrato infantil en el ambito de servicios po liciales.pdf.
+In the case of online abuse of children for sexual and pornographic purposes, it is necessary for the investigation to be carried out mainly online, which is why the police work closely with Interpol's ICSE database233, where all the material found is uploaded

+231 Available at: observatoriodelainfancia.mdsocialesa2030.gob.es/productos/pdf/Hoja_notificacion_mal-trato_infantil_en_el_ambito_de_servicios_policiales.pdf.